Janet Nguyen: Orange County Board of Supervisors (2007–2014)

-2008 election

-While special elections for Orange County Supervisor are decided by plurality vote, regular elections for Orange County Supervisor are decided by majority vote.
-Should no candidate capture a majority of the vote, then the top two candidates advance to a run-off election.

-In light of her initial election's closeness in 2007, it was widely expected that Janet Nguyen would be forced into a November 2008 run-off election.
-However, Janet Nguyen won 56.6% of the vote in the June 2008 election, avoiding a November run-off.
-Garden Grove Councilwoman Dina Nguyen, a fellow Republican who received the strong support of Assemblyman Van Tran and his machine (including former candidate, Trung Nguyen), won only 27.7% of the vote while Democratic activist Hoa Van Tran won 15.7% of the vote.
+In light of her initial election's closeness in 2007, it was widely expected that Janet Nguyen would be forced into a November 2008 run-off election, especially when rumors emerged that she accepted campaign funds from a supposed communist sympathizer.
+However, after throwing similar accusations of communist ties back at opponent Van Tran, Janet Nguyen won 56.6% of the vote in the June 2008 election, winning the supervisorial district election outright and avoiding a November run-off.
+Garden Grove City Councilwoman Dina Nguyen, a fellow Republican who received the strong support of Assemblyman Van Tran and his machine (including former candidate, Trung Nguyen), won only 27.7% of the vote, while Democratic activist Hoa Van Tran won 15.7% of the vote.

+During her first tenure as County Supervisor, Janet Nguyen spearheaded an effort in 2010 to allocate $350,000 of county park funds for the construction of a Vietnamese American and U.S. history memorial at Roger Stanton Park in Midway City.

+However, Janet Nguyen also attracted criticism after an Orange County Grand Jury report suggested that the departure of top executives from the county's public health insurer CalOptima was the result of Nguyen attempting to use her position on CalOptima's Board of Directors "for political gain."
+The report further criticized Nguyen for allowing lobbyists from the Hospital Association of Southern California to amend the county ordinance governing CalOptima to reduce the influence of program beneficiaries while increasing the control of health care providers.
+Janet Nguyen also attracted the attention of the U.S. Federal Bureau of Investigation in 2013, which was investigating Nguyen's political fundraising activities in relation to county contractors.

-2014 State Senate election
+California State Senate (2014–2018)

+In her first State Senate term from 2014 to 2018, she represented the old 34th District, before narrowly losing reelection to Tom Umberg.

-In 2014, incumbent Democratic state Senator Lou Correa was term-limited, creating a vacancy.
+In 2014, incumbent Democratic State Senator Lou Correa was term-limited, creating a vacancy.
 Republican leaders quickly rallied around Nguyen while the state Democratic establishment rallied around former state Assemblyman Jose Solorio.
 The ensuing election was the most expensive in the state, and at times featured accusations and aggressive negative advertising.
 The vote was expected to be close, but Nguyen won the November election by a 58% to 42% margin, surprising even her fellow Republicans.
 She became the first State Senator of Vietnamese ancestry in American history.